-Shoe-shoeing and cross-country skiing is a good way to see the Jasper National Park, and possible spot some wildlife along the way!
+Shoe-shoeing and cross-country skiing is a good way to see the Jasper National Park, and possibly spot some wildlife along the way!

 Marmot Basin is quite off-the-beaten-track, with the closest city, Edmonton almost 370kms awat (Calgary is 400km).
 However, daily airport shuttles operated from Edmonton International Airport so it's quite easy to get to Jasper.
 There are also transfers available from Banff, making it easier to tack Marmot Basin onto a multi-resort ski holiday.

 A car is highly recommended for some extra flexiblity and the option of visiting other resorts in Alberta.
+Marmot Basin would make a wonderful addition to a Canadian ski road trip.
 The journey from Banff to Jasper is a once-in-a-lifetime experience, with the incredible Ice Fields Parkway showcasing stunning glaciers, towering rocky mountains, snowscapes, and plenty of wildlife.
-It has to be one of the most spectacular drive in Canada.
-The only downfall is that the road can close for avalanch control at times, which would require a long, boring detour around the mountain range (near Edmonton) to get to Jasper.
-Although it's not common, it did happen to Scout TWICE in one trip!
+It has to be one of the most spectacular drives in Canada.
+The only downfall is that the road can close for avalanche control at times, which requires a long, boring detour around the mountain range (near Edmonton) to get to Jasper.
+Although it's not common, it did happen to Scout twice in one trip!

 Winter is 'off-season' in Jasper, so accommodation, dining, and activities are more affordable.